Best Cheap Honeymoon Destinations

-For those who want to celebrate their nuptials with a remarkable vacation, but who don’t want to go into debt doing so, here are a few of the best budget honeymoon destinations around the world to consider:
+If you would like to celebrate your nuptials with a remarkable vacation, but who don’t want to go into debt doing so, here are a few of the best budget-friendly and affordable honeymoon destinations around the world to consider.

 Budget Honeymoon Beach Paradises

 At a luxury resort in Bora Bora such as the Four Seasons, $4,000 won’t get you very far.
 Specifically, even if you book about a year in advance, you can expect to spend more than half of that budget on a single night in a one-bedroom overwater bungalow with a plunge pool and lagoon views.
 And that figure doesn’t factor in dining or activities, let alone airfare.

 On the other hand, if you’re willing to trade in the white sandy beaches of Bora Bora for those of South East Asia, $4,000 could buy you weeks of unforgettable adventures and seaside relaxation, and that includes incredible food and airfare.

 You can find dozens of beach bungalows in Thailand and Vietnam, many for well under $50 a night.
 Malaysia offers a plethora of oversea bungalows, which – while more than $50 a night – are a fraction of the cost of their Bora Bora counterparts.

 Costa Rica boasts stunning beaches and natural scenery – not to mention prices low enough to let you truly enjoy your honeymoon